dmiller15/stranger-project/README.md

 * Images and Snapshots
 * Access and Security

-You'll want to click on Access and Security add your ssh keypair.
+Click on Access and Security to add your ssh keypair.

 The OSDC instrunctions for this are [here](https://www.opensciencedatacloud.org/support/ssh.html).

-On Mac/Linux, running `ssh-keygen` will generate an ssh public and private keypair, defaulting to `id_rsa`.
+### Mac/Linux

-If you already have this file, you can use it to login here, otherwise follow the steps to create a new keypair.
+Run `ssh-keygen` and follow the prompts to create a new keypair or use an already existing one (such as `id_rsa`).

 Back on the OSDC website,

 * Click "Import Keypair",
-* Input a name (I would recommend something like 'laptop' or 'lab-laptop')
+* Input a descriptive name (such as laptop or lab-desktop)
 * Paste the contents of your public key into the box.
 * Choose 'login server' from the dropdown box.